 - A tactic to manipulate people and customers

-What is a brand story?
-It’s who you want to be – it’s who you’ve been, who you are, and who you will become.
+Then, what is a brand story?
+It’s the way you tell customers who you want to be – who you’ve been, who you are, and who you will become.
 It is much more than just a souped-up version of the “about us” section of your website.
-Rather, it’s a creative way to communicate your brand identity and get buy-in.
+Rather, it’s a digestible and creative way to communicate your brand identity and get buy-in.

-Your stories shape and define your brand’s relationship with every major stakeholder and customer – providing an opportunity to connect with them on a deeper level.
+A great brand story shapes and defines your brand’s relationship with every major stakeholder and customer – providing an opportunity to connect with them on a deeper level.

 1. Brand storytelling makes you stand out.